4zmyyy/Belajar-Python-/README.md

 - **Linier Regression Visualization with real data sales 2022-2025** : Visualizes sales trends over time using linear regression for pattern detection and simple forecasting.
 - **Added RNN model example (MNIST classification)** : Demonstrates sequence modeling using a simple RNN applied to handwritten digit classification
 - **Enhanced seaborn visual: dark mode + stylish heatmap** : Confusion matrix and trend visuals now in dark theme with clean, modern styling for better readability.

+## Progress on Day 21 ( June, 30 )
+- **Linear Regression Visualization with real sales data (2022–2025)** : Displays sales trends and forecasts with linear regression applied on historical data.
+- **Added Uptrend and Downtrend Simulation** :  Example scenarios showing how the model handles increasing and decreasing sales patterns.
+- **Added Average Sales Line** : Plots a horizontal line showing the mean sales as a reference baseline.

 ## About Me
 Programming ammateur, starting with Python, Machine Learning, AI, and LLMs.